Fairy Cave, Bau, Sarawak

 Access to the cave is via a four storey concrete staircase which brings you to the cave entrance.

-You pass through a dim, narrow passage and up some steep wooden steps.
+You pass through a dim, narrow passage and up some steep metal steps.
 It is fairly dark but you can manage without a torch, unlike Wind Cave where a torch is essential.
 Some might find this part rather claustrophobic but bear with it as the passage soon emerges into a massive cave with a huge opening which allows the light to flood in.

 To get an idea of the scale of this cave, look for the person in this photo: